m-etemadi/trip-tracker-react/README.md

 To run the application locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/m-etemadi/world-tracker-react.git`
+1. Clone the repository: `git clone https://github.com/m-etemadi/trip-tracker-react.git`
-2. Navigate to the project directory: `cd world-tracker-react`
+2. Navigate to the project directory: `cd trip-tracker-react`
 3. Install the dependencies: `npm install`
 4. Start the development server: `npm run dev`
 5. Start the jSON server: `npm run server`